BelfaidaMedReda/BelfaidaMedReda/README.md

 <div>
 📚 I’m a third year student at Grenoble INP - Ensimag, currently pursuing my master degree in AI. <br>
-📈 I'm interested in Machine Learning, Data Science and Software Developement<br>
+📈 I'm interested in Machine Learning, Data Science and Software Developement.<br>
 📫 Reach me at <a href="mailto:Medreda.belfaida@gmail.com">Medreda.belfaida@gmail.com</a><br>
 😄 Find me on <a href="https://www.linkedin.com/in/mohammed-reda-belfaida/">Linkedin</a><br>
 🌐 Check <a href="https://belfaida-portfolio.vercel.app/">my portfolio</a><br>